arezaii/subsetter/README.md

 -n [name for output files=shapfile_name] The name to give the output raster, defaults to shapefile name -v [conus verson=1] The version of the ParFlow CONUS model to subset from (1 or 2), defaults to version 1 -o [path_to_write_outputs=.]
-The path to write the output files, defaults to current directory -c [clip_clim=0] Whether or not to clip the CLM lat/lon and vegm data.
+The path to write the output files, defaults to current directory -c [clip_clim] Whether or not to clip the CLM lat/lon and vegm data.
 Defaults to False.
--w [write_tcl=0] Whether or not to write the .tcl file to run the ParFlow model.
-Defaults to False -x [padding for left and right=0] padding for right and left side -y [padding on top and bottom=0] padding for top and bottom side -e [shapefile_attribute_name='OBJECTID'] The name of the attribute table column to uniquely ID objects.
+-w [write_tcl] Whether or not to write the .tcl file to run the ParFlow model.
+Defaults to False -p [padding for mask areas] specified clockwise from top (top, right, bottom, left).
+Default (0,0,0,0) -e [shapefile_attribute_name='OBJECTID'] The name of the attribute table column to uniquely ID objects.
 -a [shapefile_attribute_ids=[1]] The list of objects in the shapefile to rasterize.
-Default [1] -t [tif_outs=0] Whether or not to write outputs as .tif files.
+Default [1] -t [tif_outs] Whether or not to write outputs as .tif files.
 Defaults to False.
 ```